 A few tools approach this the right way: start with actual flight routes.

 Midway is built specifically for this.
 You enter two or more cities, and it shows destinations with direct flights from all of them.
 The results are real routes, not theoretical midpoints.
 It handles three, four, five departure cities — which is where most other approaches break down.
+For a quick example, a JFK + LAX search returns real destination options, route details, and airport-level results instead of a generic midpoint.

 Kiwi.com’s Nomad feature lets you build multi-city itineraries and is flexible about dates and routing.
 It’s powerful but complex — more suited for digital nomads planning month-long trips than for a group trying to pick a weekend destination.

 Rome2rio shows how to get between two points using any transport mode.
 Useful for “can I get there?” but doesn’t answer “where should we go?” — you still need a destination in mind before you search.
+If your group is spread across the United States, Europe, or Asia, it can help you understand the broader journey after you’ve narrowed the shortlist.

 What to actually look for in a tool